 - The discs between the vertebrae can herniate or bulge into the spinal canal

 - Bone spurs, or osteophytes, can form

 - Inflamed soft tissue may encroach the nerves

 - The ligaments of the spine can calcify

-- Other problems may develop (infection, tumor, disease)
+- Other problems may develop such as infection, tumor or disease

 Regular wear and tear eventually takes its toll on the spinal anatomy and structures naturally begin to degrade.
-Chronic pain and other symptoms develop in the event that the canals constrict to the point that they actually irritate the nerves they are tasked to protect.
+Chronic pain and other symptoms develop in the event that the canals constrict to the point that they irritate the nerves they are supposed to protect.

-Treatment for spinal stenosis varies depending on the exact cause and severity of the spinal stenosis.
-In some cases, conservative, nonsurgical treatment may provide sufficient nerve decompression and pain relief, while surgery is occasionally required to provide the room necessary for the nerves to travel unencumbered.
+Treatment for spinal stenosis varies, depending on the exact cause and severity of the narrowing.
+In some cases, conservative treatment such as medication and physical therapy may provide sufficient nerve decompression and pain relief, but surgery is occasionally required to provide the room necessary for the nerves to travel unencumbered.

 If you are considering spine surgery to relieve the effects of spinal stenosis, reach out to Laser Spine Institute.
 We understand how chronic pain from spinal stenosis can negatively affect your quality of life, which is why we are dedicated to providing you with safer and effective alternatives to highly invasive traditional open spine surgery.^ We perform both minimally invasive decompression and minimally invasive stabilization procedures to treat spinal stenosis in an outpatient setting.
 To learn more, contact us today.

 A member of our dedicated team can help you receive your free MRI review* to determine if you are a potential candidate for one of our procedures.